-Overlap of TITLE IX and BIT: UNDERSTANDING SCOPE & EXPERTISE
+OVERLAP of TITLE IX and BIT: UNDERSTANDING SCOPE & EXPERTISE

-- Title IX office is responsible for addressing discrimination based on sex/gender. - Upon notice of a report, the Title IX office must investigate the incident, stop the discrimination, prevent its recurrence, and remedy the effects. - Title IX staff have expertise in investigations, due process, interim and supportive measures, etc., but not necessarily in violence risk assessment, prevention, and intervention.
+- Title IX office is responsible for addressing discrimination based on sex. - Upon receiving a formal complaint, the Title IX office must investigate the incident, stop the discrimination, prevent its recurrence, and remedy the effects. - Many Title IX staff have expertise in investigations, due process, interim and supportive measures, etc., but not necessarily in violence risk assessment, prevention, and intervention.

-- BITS are responsible for responding to all concerning behavior reported. - BITs must receive all reports of concern, assess the risk for future concern, and deploy intervention to mitigate the risk. - BIT members have expertise in responding holistically to student needs and are trained in identifying, assessing, and responding to indicators of problematic or violent behavior but not necessarily in investigations, hearings, and due process.
+- BITS are responsible for responding to all concerning behavior reported. - BITs must gather information, assess the risk for future concern, and deploy interventions to mitigate the risk. - BIT members have expertise in responding holistically to student needs and are trained in identifying, assessing, and responding to indicators of problematic or violent behavior but not necessarily in investigations, hearings, and due process.